DHTMLX/docs-diagram/docs/api/editor/parse_method.md

 @short: loads data into the editor from a local data source

 @params:
-- data      any     the data that should be parsed into the editor
+- `data: any` - the data that should be parsed into the editor

 @example:
 const data = [